Does Condo-Unit Insurance Cover Earthquakes?

 Emergency and necessary repairs may be needed after an earthquake to help protect your condo unit and your family’s safety following earthquakes or aftershocks, or to prevent rain damage that may occur after a major earthquake.
 This could include labor and materials needed to board up damaged windows or remove broken glass from furniture.

-Your condo unit may be one of your largest financial assets.
-Your HOA may have a policy that only covers the outside of your building’s structures and windows.
-You will be responsible for replacing and repairing damage to the interior of your unit, your appliances, and valuables without separate condo unit earthquake insurance.
+Your condo-unit may be one of your largest financial investments.
+Your HOA may have an earthquake insurance policy that only covers the outside of your building’s structures and windows.
+You will be responsible for replacing and repairing damage to the interior of your unit, your appliances, and valuables without separate condo-unit earthquake insurance.

 Read Your CEA Policy Carefully

-*We encourage you to read your entire CEA policy—and its policy declarations page—to understand your coverages and how they work.
+*We encourage you to read your entire CEA policy—and its policy declarations page—and talk to your agent to understand your coverages and how they work.
 Exclusions and special limits apply.
-All terms and conditions of CEA insurance coverage are found in the CEA insurance-policy.
+All terms and conditions of CEA insurance coverage are found in the CEA insurance-policy form.
 Refer to a sample policy, below.